-- a.
-Low (Class A)

-- b.
-Low Moderate (Class B)

 - c.
-Moderate High (Class C)
+Moderate High (Class C) - d.

-- d.
 High (Class D)

 The method of classification is described in detail in the first schedule of the 2017 Rules.
-It is important to note that unlike other countries which give liberty to manufacturers/importers to classify their product for the purpose of registration, the 2017 Rules do not provide this liberty and the manufacturers/importers will have to follow the classification decided by DCGI.
-This classification will be made available on the official website of DCGI, i.e., www.cdsco.nic.in.
-The classification once done, will unfortunately be non-appealable.
+It is important to note that unlike other countries which give liberty to manufacturers/importers to classify their product for the purpose of registration, the 2017 Rules do not provide this liberty and the manufacturers/importers will have to follow the classification decided by DCGI.4 This classification will be made available on the official website of DCGI, i.e., www.cdsco.nic.in.5 The classification once done, will unfortunately be non-appealable.